Route 28 Detour. Routes 28A and 28B are in service- CHECK ROUTE DELAYS AND DETOURS BUTTON BELOW FOR DETAILS

 HOLIDAY SERVICE

-Generally, the following holidays operate on modified schedules: New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve, and Christmas Day.
-For holiday schedule updates, call the RideLine at 321-633-1878 or visit 321Transit.com/Holidays.
+Generally, the following holidays operate on modified schedules: Martin Luther King Jr. Day, Memorial Day, Labor Day, Veteran’s Day, the day after Thanksgiving, Christmas Eve, and New Year’s Eve.
+There is no service on the following holidays: Independence Day, Thanksgiving Day, Christmas Day and New Year’s Day.
+For updates, call 321-633-1878 or visit 321Transit.com/Holidays.

 HOW TO RIDE